open-contracting/kingfisher-collect/docs/scrapyd.rst

 -  To see the scheduled, running and finished crawls, click "Jobs"
 -  To browse the crawls' log files, click "Logs"

-For help understanding the log files, read :doc:crawl-report-guide`.
+For help understanding the log files, read :doc:`crawl-report-guide`.

 .. note::